 Mr. Mohsen holds a B.S. in chemical engineering from Brown University, an M.S. in chemical engineering from the Massachusetts Institute of Technology and an M.B.A. from Harvard Business School.

-Dr. Rhodes is chief scientific officer of Yumanity Therapeutics.
-Prior to Yumanity, Dr. Rhodes served as vice president, neurology discovery at Biogen Idec, where he led a scientific organization focused on discovery and early development of novel protein and small molecule drugs for the treatment of neurodegenerative diseases.
-During his tenure at Biogen Idec, Dr. Rhodes’ team delivered nine new chemical entities into preclinical development in areas such as multiple sclerosis (MS), Parkinson’s disease and Alzheimer’s disease.
-In the Alzheimer’s disease area, Dr. Rhodes and his team played a major role in the preclinical development of BIIB037, a fully human monoclonal antibody that recently completed a positive Phase 1 proof-of-concept study in Alzheimer’s disease patients.
-BIIB037 will enter Phase 3 trials later this year.
-In addition to drug discovery activities, Dr. Rhodes and his team led preclinical research studies in the area of translational biomarkers, played an active role in business development to grow the Biogen Idec discovery pipeline and published seminal research findings characterizing the mechanisms of action of Tecfidera, Biogen Idec’s blockbuster oral therapy for the treatment of relapsing forms of MS.
+Dr. Rhodes is chief scientific officer of Yumanity Therapeutics, overseeing the company’s scientific platforms, translational research and drug discovery activities.
+Prior to Yumanity, Dr. Rhodes served as vice president, neurology discovery at Biogen, where he led a scientific organization focused on discovery and early development of novel protein and small molecule drugs for the treatment of neurodegenerative diseases.
+During his tenure at Biogen, Dr. Rhodes’ team delivered nine new chemical entities into preclinical development in areas such as multiple sclerosis (MS), Parkinson’s disease and Alzheimer’s disease.
+Dr. Rhodes and his team played a major role in the preclinical development of Aducanumab, a fully human monoclonal antibody now undergoing Phase 3 trials for the treatment of Alzheimer’s disease.

-Prior to joining Biogen Idec, Dr. Rhodes spent a combined 15 years as a discovery research leader at Johnson & Johnson Pharmaceutical Research and Development, LLC (now Janssen), and at Wyeth, where he pursued innovative approaches to the identification of novel ion channel modulators for the treatment of central nervous system diseases.
+Prior to joining Biogen Idec, Dr. Rhodes spent a combined 15 years as a discovery research leader at Johnson & Johnson Pharmaceutical Research and Development, LLC (now Janssen), and Wyeth.

 Dr. Rhodes earned his Ph.D. in anatomy and neurobiology at Boston University and completed postdoctoral training in systems neuroscience at the National Eye Institute, National Institutes of Health.